In your study of microphones, you may have come across “measurement microphones.” However, all microphones are

 In other words, microphones measure sound waves (also known as sound pressure or mechanical wave energy).
 Microphones do so with a transducer element that works with a moveable diaphragm.

 For a detailed read into how microphones work, check out my article How Do Microphones Work?
 (The Complete Illustrated Guide).

 As sound waves hit the diaphragm and pass by, they cause varying amounts of pressure at one or both sides of the microphone.

-The difference in pressure between the front and back sides of the microphone diaphragm cause it to move and the microphone then produces an electrical mic signal (AC voltage).
+The difference in pressure between the front and back sides of the microphone diaphragm causes it to move, and the microphone then produces an electrical mic signal (AC voltage).

 For more information on mic signals and analog signals in general, check out my article What Is A Microphone Audio Signal, Electrically Speaking?

-If a microphone was in an anechoic chamber (or any other environment with no sound), there would still be pressure at either side of its diaphragm.
-This ambient pressure, however, would be equal and constant at either side.
-Therefore, the microphone diaphragm would not move and there would be no mic signal.
+If a microphone were in an anechoic chamber (or any other environment with no sound), there would still be pressure at either side of its diaphragm.
+This ambient pressure, however, would be equal and constant on either side.
+Therefore, the microphone diaphragm would not move, and there would be no mic signal.

-As a thought experiment, if a microphone was in a vacuum, there would also be equal pressure on both sides of the diaphragm (albeit a much lower pressure than atmospheric).
-Sound requires a medium to travel in and so the microphone would be incapable of measuring anything.
+As a thought experiment, if a microphone were in a vacuum, there would also be equal pressure on both sides of the diaphragm (albeit a much lower pressure than atmospheric).
+Sound requires a medium to travel in, and so the microphone would be incapable of measuring anything.

 Thus, microphones measure the sound pressure in the medium around their diaphragms.